DreamEcho100/c-playground/leetcode/problems/medium/two-sum/ChatGPT final code review.md

 ### Key Changes

 1. **Collision Handling**:
-   - I implemented chaining in the hash table (`next` pointers in `has_map_t`), which allows multiple elements to be stored in the same hash bucket if they hash to the same index.
+   - I implemented chaining in the hash table (`next` pointers in `hash_map_t`), which allows multiple elements to be stored in the same hash bucket if they hash to the same index.
    - The `insertToMap` function now handles collisions by adding new elements to the end of the linked list at the hashed index.

 2. **Find Function**: